Orthelious/PDCP_Spring2019/units/B_IntellectualProperty/b1_intro_to_intellectual_property.md

 ![Tim & Eric Awesome Show, Great Job!
 Episode 3 of season 4](https://github.com/Orthelious/PDCP_Spring2019/blob/master/images/tim-and-eric-mind-blown.gif)

 ...and thus needs it's own set of rules, guidelines, and regulations.
-IP helps define all of the ideas, processes, and plans closely tied with a piece of property, but that can be seperated from the property itself.
+IP helps define all of the ideas, processes, and plans closely tied with a piece of property, but that can be separated from the property itself.

 ### — The Origin of IP
 I'm going to totally pull the laziness card and just play this section of the video essay "Everything is a Remix" by Kirby Ferguson.